intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 {{CLAISE}} highlighted the challenges of integrating data models across different silos, protocols, and data structures, emphasizing the need for a machine-readable approach to expose semantics.
 Additionally, the related tools being developed and showcased in the IETF Hackathons, along with the various challenges in mapping across protocols and models, were discussed.
 A potential solution was proposed using a knowledge graph based on the Semantic Web Stack, along with the need to define a basic ontology for the networking domain in an iterative manner (outside of RFCs).

-{{WATSEN}} recommends prioritizing the following areas in four recommendations: (1) using RESTCONF+JSON (including YANG-Push Lite) as a single protocol beyond network management, (2) utilizing Network Management Datastore Architecture (NMDA) model, (3) creating data model adapters (off-box so that common standard models can be developed in parallel to the required device "native" models), and (4) defining device protocol adapters (with RESTCONF-like NBI for a common shared-by-all repository).
+{{WATSEN}} recommends prioritizing the following areas in four recommendations: (1) using RESTCONF+JSON (including YANG-Push Lite) as a single protocol beyond network management, (2) utilizing Network Management Datastore Architecture (NMDA) model, (3) creating data model adapters (off-box so that common standard models can be developed in parallel to the required device "native" vendor models), and (4) defining device protocol adapters (with RESTCONF-like NBI for a common shared-by-all repository).

 {{WILTON}} recommends reducing unnecessary complexity, delivering timely solutions, fostering open collaboration between vendors and operators, prioritizing simplicity, and converging to a single model/protocol (though this was discussed as difficult to accomplish).
 Practical suggestions include focusing on YANG-Push Lite, introducing YANG 2.0 through incremental updates, developing NETCONFv2, and managing IETF YANG models as code or APIs rather than embedding them within RFCs.

 ### Discussion

-The open discussion in Session III explored several topics, including the absence of NMDA in OpenConfig and whether the associated complexity is justified; the historical context of gNMI’s introduction in the IETF and whether RESTCONF provides any advantages over it; and the challenges of building consensus, noting that while the process takes time, it should not be short-circuited.
-The session also addressed the practicality of converging on a single protocol and concluded that such convergence is, in fact, feasible.
-The discussion emphasized off-box adapters, which allow vendors to continue innovating and developing native models rapidly.
-One suggestion that attracted a lot of discussions centred on developing a standard model mapping to native models that could be maintained in a common repository, enabling the community to assess coverage and alignment.
+The open discussion in Session III explored a range of topics.
+These included the absence of NMDA in OpenConfig and debate over whether its complexity is justified; the historical context of gNMI’s introduction in the IETF and whether RESTCONF offers advantages over it; and the broader challenges of building consensus, with participants noting that while the process takes time, it should not be short-circuited.
+The discussion also addressed the practicality of converging on a single protocol and concluded that such convergence is, in fact, feasible.

+The discussion emphasized off-box adapters, which allow vendors to continue innovating and developing native vendor models rapidly.
+One suggestion that attracted a lot of discussion centred on developing a standard model mapping to native vendor models that could be maintained in a common repository, enabling the community to assess coverage and alignment.

 Further, the discussion explored alternative approaches to YANG models within the IETF but outside of RFCs, such as leveraging GitHub to accelerate the process (along with the challenges associated with it), living documents within the WG charter, and supporting academia to take up the open source efforts, such as device adapters.
 The discussion emphasized the need for process experimentation, particularly at the working group or area level, where we could have consensus among the YANG/OPS community on how we iterate in WGs without IETF/RFC-wide changes, but making sure the operators are involved in the process.

 Conversations ensued around questions asked, such as "Is YANG applicable beyond network management?" and "Can applications adopt YANG as a modelling language to define their services?"

 Some key recommendations made by operators during outreach ({{outreach}}) are listed in {{recommendations}}.

 ## Key Takeaways {#key}

 At the end of the third day, the discussion turned to key takeaways that have a high-level consensus.
-These were live edited during the last discussion of the workshop, and anything that did not reach wide consensus was moved into a "future considerations" list ({{workneeded}}).
+These were live edited during the last discussion of the workshop, and anything that did not reach a wide consensus was moved into a "future considerations" list ({{workneeded}}).

 ### Ecosystem conclusions